BestTimesToVisit.com Logo

 packing

-Pack layers, no matter the season.
-Boston weather is notoriously fickle.
+Pack layers, no matter the season!
+Boston weather is famously fickle.
 Even in summer, evenings can get cool, and a sudden rain shower is always a possibility.
-Comfortable walking shoes are non-negotiable – you'll be doing a lot of exploring on foot, from cobblestone streets to historic neighborhoods.
+Comfortable walking shoes are non-negotiable – you'll be doing a lot of exploring on foot.

 safety